 And, moreover, "they had all things common."
 The Holy Ghost saves men altogether from selfishness and covetousness.
-Such rejoice to be able to help others with their property; and gladly allow others to use it just as if it were their own.
+They rejoice to be able to help others with their property; and gladly allow others to use it just as if it were their own.
 Yes, they would "sell their possessions and goods" if they could thereby supply the wants of others.
-And if they possess things that others need more than they do, they gladly deny themselves, and give them to them.
+And, if they possess things that others need more than they do, they gladly deny themselves, and give them to them.
+Love

 Such is the deep, warm, practical love towards others with which the Holy Ghost still can fill the heart.
 This love does not seek her own, is not provoked, and thinks no evil.
 It makes every man seek not his own good, but that of others.
 It makes him glad to spend and be spent, so as to benefit them.
-Where shall we find such love?
+Where shall we find such love ?
 Wherever there is anyone full of the Holy Ghost.
+It is by the Spirit that men and women love others as themselves, and love God with all their heart.